Brisbane rideshare driver charged with rape, stalking, coercive control over multiple victims

 Details reported by only one source:

-- The suspect is described as a Ferny Hills resident.
+- The suspect is described as a rideshare driver (no additional physical description provided).

-- The 2020 victim attended a police station in May 2021 to report the matter.
+- The woman attended a police station in May 2021 to report the matter.

 - The suspect is described as 170cm tall, with a tanned complexion, a solid muscular build, and tattoos on both arms and one leg.

-- The suspect has been charged with an additional count of misusing a telecommunications service and trespass.
+- The suspect was charged with an additional count of misusing a telecommunications service and trespass.

-- Sen Sgt Robert Lowry stated there are likely more victims and that police are investigating similar calls.
+- Sen Sgt Robert Lowry stated there were likely more victims and urged the community to come forward with similar experiences.

 Source Articles